University of Oxford

 In 2021 (remotely) and 2022 (in person) I delivered intensive courses in statistical literacy at Helsinki University.

 My main philosophical interests are the history of philosophy, epistemology, the philosophy of mind, the philosophy of language, the philosophy of mathematics and the philosophy of science.

 My MPhil thesis was on the little-noticed parallels between the Neyman-Pearson formulation of statistical inference and Karl Popper's philosophy of science.
-(Neyman and Pearson developed their approach in the late 1920s and early 1930s, much the same time as Popper was fomulating his theories.
+(Neyman and Pearson developed their approach in the late 1920s and early 1930s, much the same time as Popper was formulating his theories.
 Popper confirmed, in a personal communication, that he was unaware of Neyman and Pearson's work at that time.)

 I taught philosophy at Manchester Grammar School to A-level and within the International Baccalaureate.
 I have also taught courses in philosophy in adult education centres.

 In the 1970s, I took professional examinations in computing through the British Computer Society (specialising in computer engineering and numerical analysis).

 I am a Chartered Information Technology Professional and a Chartered Engineer.

 I was the first Head of Computing at Manchester Grammar School.
 I also taught Computer Systems Architecture at Manchester Polytechnic (now Manchester Metropolitan University).
 My book, Fundamentals of Computing, was published in 1984.

 My current interests include the Linux operating system and open source software, particularly software for mathematics and statistics.

 I served on the Royal Society working party looking at computing in the school curriculum.
 The working party produced the report Shutdown or Restart?